jssql1234/docs-sqlacc/docs/miscellaneous/acc-XLS-MDB-import.md

 [\[FAQ\]](#faq) [\[top\]](#requirement)

-### Prompt Error external table is not in the expected format when try Get Data from Excel.
+### Prompt Error external table is not in the expected format when try Get Data from Excel

 Try save the file to other name using **File | Save As** in Excel